dustyf/acf-widget-area/readme.txt

 2. Activate the plugin via the Plugins admin page

 = Include =
 1. Copy the 'acf-widget_area' folder into your theme folder (can use sub folders).
-You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-widget_area.php file)
+2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-widget_area.php file.
+You should also change my_register_fields function name to something unique.)

 `
 add_action('acf/register_fields', 'my_register_fields');